367 – Amount for dependants and amount transferred by a child 18 or over enrolled in post-secondary studies

 If the educational institution is located outside Québec, contact us for a blank RL-8 slip and then have the registrar at the institution complete it.
 Keep the slip in case we ask for it.

-The child's net income for the year is calculated without including scholarships, bursaries, fellowships or prizes for achievement received by the child, or the deduction for residents of designated remote areas.
+The child's net income for the year is calculated without including any scholarships, bursaries, fellowships or prizes for achievement they received, or the deduction for residents of designated remote areas.

-If, for all or part of the year, the child was not resident in Canada, you must take into account all of the child's income, including income earned while he or she was not resident in Canada.
+If, for all or part of the year, the child was not resident in Canada, you must take into account all of the child's income, including income earned while not resident in Canada.

-If someone else also contributed to the support of a child under 18 who was a full-time student pursuing vocational training at the secondary level or post-secondary studies, you and that person may have to split the amount claimed regarding the child on line 21 of Schedule A. If that is the case, multiply the amount on line 21 by the percentage that you and the other person agree on.
+If someone else also contributed to the support of a child under 18 who was a full-time student pursuing vocational training at the secondary level or post-secondary studies, you may have to split the amount claimed regarding the child on line 21 of Schedule A with that person.
+If that is the case, multiply the amount on line 21 by the percentage that you and the other person agree on.
 The total percentage must not be more than 100%.

-If you are the father or mother of a child who was born before January 1, 2006, your child can transfer an amount to you representing the recognized parental contribution to his or her education, provided he or she:
+If you are the father or mother of a child who was born before January 1, 2007, your child can transfer an amount to you representing the recognized parental contribution, provided they:

-• completed at least one term that he or she began in 2023.
+- completed at least one term that they began in 2024.

 Claiming the amount

-The child must complete Schedule S to calculate the amount that can be transferred and designate the person or people he or she is transferring an amount to.
+The child must complete Schedule S to calculate the amount that can be transferred and designate the recipient(s) of the transfer.
 Schedule S must be enclosed with the child's return.
-The child can divide the transferred amount between his or her father and mother.
+The child can divide the transferred amount between their father and mother.

 Child 18 or over enrolled in post-secondary studies who does not transfer an amount